 At the 30th British Machine Vision Conference (BMVC) 2019 in Cardiff, our team won again the Best Industry Paper Award for its work on Image Translations with Spatial Profile Loss.

 The paper by M. Haurilet et al. presents a novel model based on a graph-traversal scheme for Visual Reasoning.
-The architecture searches relevant nodes in the scene graph to find information for answering the current question.

 The paper by M.S.
 Sarfraz et al. introduces a highly-efficient approach for clustering using first neighbour relations.
-In comparison to other clustering algorithms, FINCH does not require any hyper-parameters, but is able to deduce the number of clusters automatically.

 The paper by S. Sarfraz et al. presents a novel approach for person re-identification and an unsupervised re-ranking method for retrieval applications.